Welcome to the 13th edition of Levi's GranFondo!

 (just yards north of the Town Green)

-During Packet Pickup, you will sign our liability waiver, pick up your ride packet with your bike and body plates, have your questions answered, collect your t-shirt if you included one with your entry, pick up your swag bag and then make your way back outside where you can enjoy our Friday Expo.
+During Packet Pickup, you will sign our liability waiver, pick up your ride packet with your bike and body plates, and have your questions answered.
+If you're over 21, don't forget to grab your Barrel Brothers LGF custom beer can too!

 You will find 3 numbers in your packet: one body plate, one bike plate and one seat post tag.
-Make sure all the numbers match (in the images below, all the numbers are 1,100).
+Make sure all the numbers match.
 Please wear your numbers so we can keep track of you on the course and know when you have crossed the finish line.